This policy applies to all RIT employees.

 Provides benefits for an illness or injury that occurs on the job.

-Refer to the Sick Time and Short-term disability summary for details on reporting absences.
+Refer to the Short-Term Disability summary for details on reporting absences.

 State Leave Laws